maksuranuha/RAG-Based-Legal-AI-Chatbot-With-Ollama/Readme.md

 # Legal AI Assistant

 This is an intelligent Retrieval-Augmented Generation (RAG) system designed to make Bangladesh’s legal landscape—especially cyber law, ICT regulations, and digital security—more accessible and understandable.
 Legal documents are often complex and hard to navigate, especially for everyday citizens.
-Our AI assistant bridges this gap using advanced NLP, allowing users to ask natural-language questions and receive precise, context-rich answers grounded in authentic legal documents.
+This AI assistant bridges the gap using advanced NLP, allowing users to ask natural-language questions and receive precise, context-rich answers grounded in authentic legal documents.

 # Why This Matters
 In Bangladesh, legal literacy remains low.
 Many people struggle to understand or even access crucial laws and regulations.
 This system was built to address that, offering a simple interface backed by a powerful backend that can retrieve, understand, and explain relevant legal provisions using real documents